dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem/basic.md

 bucket_url='file://Users/admin/Documents/csv_files'
 ```

-Or skip the schema and provide the local path in a format native for your operating system.
+Or skip the schema and provide the local path in a format native to your operating system.
 For example, for Windows:

 ```toml
 [sources.filesystem]